pfsense/docs/source/releases/2-2-2-new-features-and-changes.rst

 -  Wireless cards removed from ALTQ-capable interfaces (traffic shaper capability) since that isn't supported at the moment.
    `#4406 <https://redmine.pfsense.org/issues/4406>`__
--  New option “auto” added for Standard.
+-  New option "auto" added for Standard.
 This omits configuring mode with ifconfig, which currently can trigger driver problems that don't exist when not specified.
-Standard “auto” is preferred, and possibly required, for BSS and IBSS wireless modes with Atheros cards (at a minimum, potentially others).
+Standard "auto" is preferred, and possibly required, for BSS and IBSS wireless modes with Atheros cards (at a minimum, potentially others).